babyboi272/GTTextures/README.md

 * Import the DLL and the textures folder into your Gtag plug-ins
 * Then add a texture pack into the textures folder
 * Load GTAG up
-* A button in the top left corner that opens the ui
-* After clicking it a list of stuff will paper click the pack you wanna enable
+* Once in gorilla tag there will be a list of items MAKE SURE TO CHANGE THE SETTINGS
 * Get All texture packs from the discord